florentpoujol/minicms-osv/readme.md

 The point of this project is to practice web development, specifically back-end dev with PHP, by creating a basic CMS without using any frameworks or non-native libraries.

+As few POO as possible and no specific organization of files or code design pattern (like MVC) should be used.

+Exceptions for POO/non-native libraries: PDO, Markdown, PHP Mailer

 ## General features

 ### Users